Cover image of "The Winds of War," one of the best novels about World War II

 All the Light We Cannot See by Anthony Doerr (2014) 545 pages ★★★★★—This superb Pulitzer Prize-winner deserves the award it won

 Literary awards can be a poor guide to enjoyable reading.
-Britain’s Man Booker Award-winners, for example, strike me as a mixed bag at best.
+Britain’s Booker Award-winners, for example, strike me as a mixed bag at best.
 Generally, though, a book that wins a Pulitzer and is a finalist for a National Book Award deserves more than a casual look.
-That’s certainly the case with All the Light We Cannot See, an historical novel long at or near the top of the national best-seller lists, winner of the 2015 Pulitzer Prize for Fiction.
+That’s certainly the case with All the Light We Cannot See, an historical novel long at or near the top of the national best-seller lists and winner of the 2015 Pulitzer Prize for Fiction.

 In this stirring novel, two teenagers are caught up in the frenzy and the mortal dangers of World War II: a German boy who is extraordinarily clever with all things electronic, and a blind French girl who reads Jules Verne.
 Author Anthony Doerr explores the trajectory of their lives in parallel, moving them inexorably toward a fateful intersection in the book’s surprising climax.
 Read the review.